 Abrasive Wheels Training Course

-Abrasive Wheels training is a classroom-based course which ensures that the delegate is competent and safe when using and inspecting different types of abrasive-wheel.
+Abrasive Wheels training is a classroom-based course that ensures that you are competent and safe when using and inspecting different abrasive-wheel types.

 What does the Abrasive Wheels course cover?